Clean Energy, Real Impact

 1314_Kenya_Fairpicture_0015

-Meet Sarah Lwambi, a student at Mtsanganyiko Primary School, She gets curious when she gets to see Teresiah Wanjiko who is an Engineer working on the solar project at Her school.
-The fact that Teresiah is a lady gives Her hopes that one day Her dream of becoming an engineer is valid.
+Meet Sarah Lwambi, a student at Mtsanganyiko Primary School.
+She gets curious when she sees Teresiah Wanjiko, an engineer working on the solar project at her school.
+The fact that Teresiah is a woman gives her hope that one day her dream of becoming an engineer could come true.

 Photo: Mutunga Al-Amin / IEC / Fairpicture